Integrations//

 Scan Settings:

-• Scan Source Enabled: Toggle ON to enable scanning for this source
+• Scan Source Enabled: Toggle to ON to enable scanning for this source

 Step 4: Manage Target Repositories